Transform Drinks Into Semi-Solid Juice Balls That Pop in Your Mouth

 - Record the height of your ball (in millimeters) in the data table in your lab notebook.
 Be sure to account for whether you are using graph paper with lines every 1 mm or every 2 mm.

-Figure 6 To measure the height of the ball, place the graph paper you prepared in step 1.a. behind the ball.
+Figure 7.
+To measure the height of the ball, place the graph paper you prepared in step 1.a. behind the ball.
 Make your eye level with the ball and the graph paper and read how high the ball reaches on the graph paper.
-In this image, the ball and graph paper are not completely level, and the ball is sitting in a tiny puddle of water (the viewer would need to lower his or her head to be level and make an accurate reading).
+In this image, the ball and graph paper are not completely level (the viewer would need to lower his or her head to be level and make an accurate reading).

 - Make sure to record your data in the data table in your lab notebook.